 One More Bar

 One of my favorite bars in Sofia — it’s way too easy to say yes to “one more” when you’re here.
-With great cocktails (and delicious mulled wine in the winter) and an extensive beer and wine menu, One More has basically everything you want.
+With great cocktails (and delicious mulled wine in the winter) and an extensive beer and wine menu, One More has basically everything you want in a historic building which used to be a kindergarten.

 It’s even better in the summer when the front terrace is open.
 Also, it’s quite close to 5L Speakeasy Bar, so it’s a convenient place to stop as you bar hop down Tsar Shishman, one of the best nightlife streets in Sofia.